rladies/rladiesguide/content/organization/tech/accounts/index.en.md

   e.g., #rladies-san-francisco.
 * There is a [global "all the R-Ladies" Slack](/comm/slack/).

+### Etiquette for Slack

+* Do not DM people based on their role except if they explicitely ask for it. **Prefer emails over DMs, and prefer official channels to people.** E.g. if you have an email issue, do not DM the person currently in charge of emails but instead send an email to `email@rladies.org`.
+Slack DMs create notifications hence fatigue; and are hard to keep track of.

+* As a volunteer receiving DMs, feel free to gracefully redirect them to the communication channel of your choice, or to indicate them to use another communication channel next time.

 ## Meetup

 * Ask Patricia (@patriLoto) or Claudia (@claudia) in the \#new\_chapters channel on Slack to help get your meetup.com group set up.
 R-Ladies [meetup.com](meetup.com) accounts are paid for by the R-Ladies Organization using a grant from the [R-Consortium](https://www.r-consortium.org/).